BlitterStudio/janus-uae/janus-uae/docs/Readme.txt

   both run in parallel.. as nice as multithreading is, it sometimes causes headaches.
 And I hope, this fixes the bug..
+- fixed AROS screen titles of windows, which don't have one

 ============================================================
 J-UAE 1.2 (15.05.2012)